Amazon Product Title Optimization: Character Limits, Rules & Formulas That Rank

 Before: "Office Chair Ergonomic Desk Chair Executive Office Chair for Home"

-Issue: "Chair" repeated 3 times; "Executive" is vague; no lumbar/tilt specs.
+Issue: "Chair" repeated 3 times; "Executive" is vague; no lumbar/tilt specs given.

 After: "ErgoPro Office Chair, High Back, Lumbar Support, Adjustable Armrests, Tilt & Height, Black Mesh"